cosmos/cosmos/introducing_atom.md

 with an arbitrary cryptocurrency design (be it like Bitcoin, Ethereum, ZeroCash, CryptoNote, your local banking institution, etc.), and each "hub" is a multi-asset cryptocurrency that facilitates interoperability between some set of zones.

-Hubs and zones are powered by the Tendermint Proof-of-Stake (PoS) algorithm, using the TMSP interface to host applications written in any programming language.
+Hubs and zones are powered by the [Tendermint](http://tendermint.com/) [Proof-of-Stake (PoS) consensus algorithm](https://github.com/tendermint/tendermint/wiki/Byzantine-Consensus-Algorithm), using the [TMSP interface](http://tendermint.com/blog/tendermint-socket-protocol/) to host applications written in any programming language.
 TMSP permits enormous flexibility in application design, and enables the application to inherit the security features of a Tendermint-powered blockchain.

 Zones communicate with one another through a hub, primarily in the form of assymetric transfer of some set of tokens from one zone to another.
-Effectively, a hub is a blockchain with many sidechains, but using PoS instead of PoW leads to a dramatic reduction in overhead without sacrificing security.
+Effectively, a hub is a blockchain with many [sidechains](https://blockstream.com/sidechains.pdf), but using PoS instead of PoW leads to a dramatic reduction in overhead without sacrificing security.
 The trick is that each zone acts as a light client for the hub, and the hub acts as a light client for all its zones.
-Tendermint makes this efficient with compact light client proofs that are secure so long as the validator set is known, which can be achieved by ensuring the light client synchronizes with validator set changes at least as often as they are permitted to occur.
+[Tendermint makes this efficient](https://github.com/tendermint/tendermint/wiki/Light-Client-Protocol) with compact light client proofs that are secure so long as the validator set is known, which can be achieved by ensuring the light client [synchronizes with validator set changes at least as often as they are permitted to occur](https://blog.ethereum.org/2014/11/25/proof-stake-learned-love-weak-subjectivity/).

-Many people have rallied against the use of Proof-of-Stake, claiming it is impossible to secure.
+Many people have [rallied against the use of Proof-of-Stake](https://download.wpsoftware.net/bitcoin/pos.pdf), claiming it is impossible to secure.
 Simultaneously, they acknowledge that it is nearly trivial to secure many PoS chains using a single, secure PoW chain.
-It is my own position that the correct number of PoW chains is one, and the correct number of PoS chains is in the thousands or millions, on par with the number of currencies, rewards systems, and various other token-based systems in the world.
+It is [my own position](https://twitter.com/buchmanster/status/738550345597648896) that the correct number of PoW chains is one, and the correct number of PoS chains is in the thousands or millions, on par with the number of currencies, rewards systems, and various other token-based systems in the world.